seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **Nurse**
 Lord, how my head aches! what a head have I!
 It beats as it would fall in twenty pieces.
-My back o’ t’ other side,–O, my back, my back!
+My back o' t' other side,--O, my back, my back!
 Beshrew your heart for sending me about,
 To catch my death with jaunting up and down!

 **JULIET**
-I’ faith, I am sorry that thou art not well.
+I' faith, I am sorry that thou art not well.
 Sweet, sweet, sweet nurse, tell me, what says my love?

 **Nurse**
 Your love says, like an honest gentleman, and a
 courteous, and a kind, and a handsome, and, I
-warrant, a virtuous,–Where is your mother?
+warrant, a virtuous,--Where is your mother?

 **JULIET**
 Where is my mother! why, she is within;
 Where should she be?
 How oddly thou repliest!
-‘Your love says, like an honest gentleman,
+'Your love says, like an honest gentleman,
-Where is your mother?’
+Where is your mother?'

 **Nurse**
-O God’s lady dear!
+O God's lady dear!
 Are you so hot? marry, come up, I trow;
 Is this the poultice for my aching bones?
 Henceforward do your messages yourself.

 **JULIET**
-Here’s such a coil! come, what says Romeo?
+Here's such a coil! come, what says Romeo?

 **Nurse**
 Have you got leave to go to shrift to-day?